 Here, we see that wages and salaries have gone up hugely; from an average of £38k to £55k.
 There can be many reasons for this, perhaps rewarding existing employees post-IPO could be behind it.
 Aside from this, it appears to be a decently run ship.

 Whether you think this is good value depends on your opinion on the growth.
-Certainly the board are bullish about the prospects, and so are its analysts – FinnCap reiterates its 375p target price, and make a good point about the accounting policy booking revenue only when received – a potential banana skin for these type of firms, which could give an upside surprise in the next year.
+Certainly the board are bullish about the prospects, and so are its analysts.
+FinnCap reiterates its 375p target price, and make a good point about the accounting policy booking revenue only when received.
+This is a potential banana skin for these type of firms, which could give an upside surprise in the next year.
 But going beyond this they too do not envisage explosive growth.

 One of the main bear points is that there may not be much of a moat, here or in the future.
-What K3 do could be replicated by others, should they acquire the correct people, although whether they could do it better may be another thing – it is not quite a commodity service.
+What K3 do could be replicated by others, should they acquire the correct people.
+Whether they could do it better may be another thing – it is not quite a commodity service.

 Another is implicit in the profit warning itself.
-Income is going to be heavily skewed between big deals completing, which seems logical enough considering that a commission would not be paid on a failed deal.
+Income is going to be heavily skewed between big deals completing.
+This seems logical enough considering that a commission would not be paid on a failed deal.
 But buyers (or sellers) could walk away at any time.
 So a case of ‘jam tomorrow’ could exist here indefinitely, with the big profits always around the corner.